 - A. An owner or person having charge, care, custody, or control of an animal or animals creating a nuisance as provided in this section shall be guilty of allowing a nuisance in violation of this title and subject to the penalties provided in this title. - B. An animal is considered a "public nuisance animal" if it: - 1.
 Is repeatedly found at large; - 2.
 Damages the property of anyone other than its owner; - 3.
 Repeatedly molests or intimidates neighbors, pedestrians, or passersby by lunging at fences, chasing, or acting aggressively towards such persons, unless provoked by such persons; - 4.
 Chases vehicles; - 5.
 Makes disturbing noises, including, but not limited to, continued and repeated howling, barking, whining, or other noise which causes unreasonable annoyance, disturbance, or discomfort to neighbors or others, that occurs between the hours of 10:00 PM and 7:00 AM, or occurs non-stop for 30 minutes or more, regardless of time of day; - 6.
 Causes fouling of the air by odors and thereby creates unreasonable annoyance or discomfort to neighbors or others; - 7.
-Causes unsanitary conditions in enclosures or surroundings where the animal iskept; - 8.
-If the handler is not currently in possession of a bag or instruments for cleaning up thedog's waste; - 9.
+Causes unsanitary conditions in enclosures or surroundings where the animal is kept; - 8.
+The animal's handler is not currently in possession of a bag or instruments for cleaning up the dog's waste; - 9.
 Defecates on any public sidewalk, park or building, on a public trail or public trailhead, or on any private property without the consent of the owner of such private property, unless the handler of such animal currently has in his or her possession a bag or instruments for cleaning up the dog's waste and the handler immediately removes the animal's feces for disposal in a proper trash receptacle.
 Bags of animal feces may not be left on a trail, park, or sidewalk for later removal;

 - 10. Has been found by a court, or by any administrative agency lawfully established under Utah law or by an administrative hearing conducted under the provisions of these ordinances, to be a public nuisance under any provisions of these ordinances or of Utah law; - 11.
-Cannot be effectively controlled by its owner or handler. - 12.
-Is a female animal in heat and attracts by scents or comes into contact with other animals of the same species. - C. The fact, or evidence of the fact, that the circumstances alleged to have caused the animal to be a nuisance are the inherent or natural behavior of the animal, or that the action of the owner or animal are otherwise legal, shall not negate or excuse a charge of nuisance. - D. A person guilty of allowing a nuisance animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
+Cannot be effectively controlled by its owner or handler while the animal is on public property, or private property without permission of the property owner. - 12.
+Is a female animal in heat and attracts by scents that is not confined or is allowed to come into contact with other animals of the same species. - C. The fact, or evidence of the fact, that the circumstances alleged to have caused the animal to be a nuisance are the inherent or natural behavior of the animal, or that the action of the owner or animal are otherwise legal, shall not negate or excuse a charge of nuisance. - D. A person guilty of allowing a nuisance animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.